cabloy/zova/cabloy-docs/guide/essentials/ioc/lifecycle.md

 ...
 ```

-- `counter` is a reactive property
+- `count` is a reactive property
-- `counter2` is a computed property, initialized by the `useComputed` function
+- `count2` is a computed property, initialized by the `useComputed` function

 ## For Example: watch